weiserlab/ambuj/position.md

 ### P5: Designing Hybrid LiFi and Radio Frequency Systems

-This research direction explores hybrid communication medium comprised of LiFi (visible light communication) and radio frequency transceievers.
-Some of our research effort demonstrate that these mediums are complimentary to each other.
-In particular, we have demonstrated that LiFi may overcome the reception challenge of backscatter tags.
+This research direction investigates a hybrid communication medium combining LiFi (visible light communication) and radio frequency transceivers.
+Our findings suggest these mediums complement each other, with LiFi demonstrating particular potential to address the reception issues associated with backscatter tags.
 You may find the following of our previous work relevant:

 1. [Two to Tango: Hybrid Light and Backscatter Networks for Next Billion Devices](https://dl.acm.org/doi/10.1145/3386901.3388918)
 Authors: Ambuj Varshney, [Ander Galiesto](https://andergalisteo.com/), Domenico Giustiniano